RTEMS/rtems-docs/eng/req/items.rst

     unspecified interface.

 references
-    The attribute value shall be an :ref:`SpecTypeInterfaceReferencesSet`.
+    The attribute value shall be a list.
+Each list element shall be an :ref:`SpecTypeExternalReference`.

 .. _SpecTypeInterfaceVariableItemType: